• Home

 The Play

-12.When all batsmen of the first team are out, the second team begins batting.
+Once all batsmen of the first team are out, the second team begins its batting turn.

 Rules